Cat & Dog Teeth Cleaning in St. Paul, MN

 At St. Paul Pet Hospital, your pet’s safety and comfort are our top-most priorities.
 Therefore, every anesthetic procedure starts with pre-anesthetic bloodwork and an exam to ensure your pet has no underlying conditions that could affect their response to anesthesia.
 Then, we’re ready to begin the procedure which includes:

-- Digital dental X-rays to identify signs of dental disease such as tooth damage, bone loss, periodontal pockets, and more
+- Digital imaging to identify signs of dental disease such as tooth damage, bone loss, periodontal pockets, and more

 - Using ultrasonic and hand scaling instruments to remove hardened tartar on teeth both above and below the gum line